KenXBS/XBS/README.md

 ## <a name="ScreenShots"></a>Screen Shots
 ### A typical application module
-_The following screen shot exhibits a typical application logic flow: init some required system components (e.g. authentication process), show user a log on page, it calls 'authentication' module/process to validate user according to user typed credentials.
+_The following screen shot exhibits a typical application logic flow: initialize some required system components (e.g. authentication process), show user a log on page, it calls 'authentication' module/process to validate user according to user typed credentials.
 If 'success', it get user type from authentication module and then return to XBS engine.
 XBS engine, as design, opens corresponding window according to user type.
 If 'failed', it return
 'Exception' outcome with error message to XBS (or you can easily add a UI node to show the message to user.)_